soleraeus/42_Matt-Daemon/README.md

 `Ben_AFK_cli` is a command line interface program that allows you to send messages through the terminal.
 You can request the logfile by sending `log?` if you are in secure mode.
-To run it, you need to give him the IP of the target.
+To run it, you need to give it the IP of the target.
 You can also give the option `-s` to connect in secure mode.

 Usage: <br>
 `./Ben_AFK_cli [OPTION] IP`<br>